sunpy/sunpy.org/posts/2026/artemis_2_eclipse.md

   :width: 100%
   :alt: Artemis 2 trajectory showing when the solar eclipse occurred.

-Visulaisation of the Artemis II trajectory with the eclipse highlighted.
+Visualization of the Artemis II trajectory with the eclipse highlighted.
 ```

 ### Moon Limb Fitting